Yerilla & Menangina Station Regeneration Project

 Project Information:

-A notable aspect of this project is its connection to Australian history; Yerilla Station contains the ruins of the Yerilla townsite, a gold rush settlement from the 1890s.
-Commercially, the project is supported by Select Carbon Pty Ltd, a prominent carbon service provider that was acquired by Shell Australia.
-The project previously held a Carbon Abatement Contract (CAC185102) with the Australian Government, which was listed as completed in February 2023.
+A notable feature of this project is its location near the historic Yerilla ghost town, a former gold rush settlement from the 1890s.
+The station's homestead is reportedly constructed using materials salvaged from the town's former National Hotel.
+Commercially, the project is supported by Select Carbon, a carbon service provider acquired by Shell Australia.
+The project previously held a carbon abatement contract with the Australian Government, which was completed or exited in early 2023, potentially allowing the generated credits to be traded on the open market.